DestanT/balayage-expert-london/README.md

 ![The Landing Page](/documentation/am-i-responsive.png)

 The landing page is the first thing a user will see and thus has to have the highest impact.
 Some key things to consider here were:
-  * Less is more - lots of 'white space' - didn't want to overwhelm a first time visitor with too much information immediately
+  * A call to action button - that sends the user to instagram and opens a new chat panel with the 'Balayage Expert London' account.
-    * I used contrasting colours to section off various areas to give a clear outline of the website.
+  * Less is more - lots of 'white space' - didn't want to overwhelm a first time visitor with too much information immediately.
-  * Clear hero image - Show the user what to likely expect from the website
+  * Clear hero image - Show the user what to likely expect from the website.
     * And if that isn't 100% clear (which is possible!) then the user is greeted with the 'About' section right after.

 __The About Section__